AshtonElliott/ConfliBERT-DockerContainerization/README.md

 ```
 ---

-If you do not have a dataset of your own set up, we have a number or preset datasets.
+If you do not have a dataset of your own set up, we have a number of preset datasets.
 These include:
 - 20news.json
 - BBC_News.json
 - IndiaPoliceEvents_docs.json